 - Sesamoid Injury: If the pain is felt in the same area, but symptoms are experienced differently, the problem may be with another part of the plantar complex.
 Usually, there isn’t as severe of swelling, and the pain felt is milder and prone to fading away.
 Sesamoiditis is another bone injury, and therefore must be treated differently.

 - Hammertoe: If you are experiencing pain, swelling, or deformities in toes other than your big toe, one potential cause is hammertoe.
-This primarily affects the smaller toes on your foot, and can be caused by improper footwear or running habits.
-It effects joints in similar ways to turf toe, but also affects bone structure and thus requires different treatment.
+This primarily affects the smaller toes on your foot and can be caused by improper footwear or running habits.
+It affects joints in similar ways to turf toe, but also affects the bone structure and thus requires different treatment.

-- Osteoarthritis: This is usually only experienced among older runners.
-If pain and swelling is felt in more areas than just the foot, and is chronic rather than temporary, this is a potential culprit.
+- Osteoarthritis: This is usually only experienced by older runners.
+If pain and swelling is felt in more areas than just the foot and is chronic rather than temporary, this is a potential culprit.